-If you have ever tried to look up statistics on alcoholism rates in the United States, you might have noticed a term used in its place: alcohol use disorder (AUD).
-The National Survey on Drug Use and Health in 2015 reported 15.1 million adults, or 6.2% of the population, having an AUD.
-Additionally, 623,000 adolescents ages 12–17, or 2.5% of this age group, live with an AUD.
+If you have ever tried to find statistics on alcoholism rates in the United States, you might have noticed a term used in its place: alcohol use disorder (AUD).
+The National Survey on Drug Use and Health in 2019 reported 14.5 million people aged 12 and older, or 5.3% of this age group, having an AUD.
+Additionally, 414,000 adolescents ages 12–17, or 1.7% of this age group, live with an AUD.

-This may confuse some people used to the term alcoholic or alcoholism, though: What is an alcohol use disorder?
+This may confuse some people used to the terms “alcoholic” and “alcoholism,” though.
+What is an alcohol use disorder?
 How does it differ from alcoholism?
 Is there any difference at all?
 With the prevalence of Alcoholics Anonymous, the term alcoholism has become widely used in reference to anyone struggling with an alcohol problem.
 But do all alcoholics have an AUD?
 Is everyone with an AUD an alcoholic?

 Table of Contents

 The Diagnostic and Statistical Manual of Mental Disorders (DSM) classifies various mental illnesses and disorders.
-It is used by mental health professionals nationwide to categorize and diagnose individuals seeking treatment.
+Mental health professionals use it nationwide to categorize and diagnose individuals seeking treatment.

-If you have at least two of these symptoms, this indicates the presence of an alcohol use disorder.
-Whether you have a mild, moderate, or severe AUD depends on how many of these symptoms you experience.
+If you have experienced at least two of the above conditions in the same 12-month period, this suggests the potential for an alcohol use disorder.
+Whether you have mild, moderate or severe AUD depends on how many of these conditions apply to you:

 What Is Alcoholism?